Principal Monthly Newsletters

 After all the emotional ups and downs of remote and virtual learning, shelter at home, and their worlds being turned upside down...we are committed to learning and our students more than EVER!
 We are positively charged for our 2020-2021 upcoming school year.

 What is next?
 I am very hopeful for the future!
-We are committed to opening our classrooms on Monday, August 10th and are already in planning mode.
+We are committed to opening our classrooms on Monday, August 31st and are finalizing all our plans.
 First and foremost, our smaller class sizes and 100-acre campus helps us to ensure that we are following safety protocols and social distancing.
 In our education building, we have a full-size gym, a large cafeteria, and large spacious classrooms.
 We have an enormous soccer field, two large concrete patio quads, a 5k trail, a nature trail, a new outdoor pavilion, two separate playground centers, and three outdoor learning classrooms.
 I have heard the concerns of many full-time working parents who simply cannot work full time and “homeschool” full time.
-With our new limits on class sizes to allow for safe COVID protocols, I already have one classroom enrolled at capacity and four are very close.
+With our new limits on class sizes to allow for safe COVID protocols, most of our classrooms are full.
 Our new Junior Kindergarten program is opening and just in time for families who need fulltime childcare in a safe, small, academic, and faith-filled community.

 Mr. Tyler Kulp, Principal